Corina/CV/README.md

 *Senior Project Manager*

 - Managing online conducted research studies according to company and field standards.
-- Preparing documentation for online projects, monitoring the evolution of data gathering, checking for inconsistencies
-- Collaborating with external providers
-- Providing clients with accurate reports and data
 - Coaching new members of the team
 - Worked remotely out of the London office for 3 months, during which I provided training and support, improving cross-team collaboration and communication